basecamp/trix/README.md

 Trix sidesteps these inconsistencies by treating `contenteditable` as an I/O device: when input makes its way to the editor, Trix converts that input into an editing operation on its internal document model, then re-renders that document back into the editor.
 This gives Trix complete control over what happens after every keystroke, and avoids the need to use `execCommand` at all.

-### Built for the Modern Web
+### Built on Web standards

 <details><summary>Trix supports all evergreen, self-updating desktop and mobile browsers.</summary><img src="https://app.saucelabs.com/browser-matrix/basecamp_trix.svg"></details>

-Trix is built with emerging web standards, notably [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), [Mutation Observer](https://dom.spec.whatwg.org/#mutation-observers), and [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-Eventually we expect all browsers to implement these standards.
-In the meantime, Trix includes [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) for missing functionality.
+Trix is built with stablished web standards, notably [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), [Mutation Observer](https://dom.spec.whatwg.org/#mutation-observers), and [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 # Getting Started